Hifumi-Sec/thm-rust-decrypter/README.md

 # TryHackMe Rust Decrypter
-This is a script created for the TryHackMe Rust programming langauge room challenge.
+This is a script created for the TryHackMe Rust programming language room challenge.

 ### Usage
 ```bash